equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 <div><!-- .element: style="font-size:0.8em"-->

-- Trust boundaries are where different users interact<!-- .element: class="fragment" data-fragment-index="1" -->
+- Trust boundaries is where entities/principals with different privileges interact, talk to each other<!-- .element: class="fragment" data-fragment-index="1" -->
-  - Where principals interact<!-- .element: class="fragment" data-fragment-index="1" -->
-    - Users, Apps, Identities<!-- .element: class="fragment" data-fragment-index="1" -->
+- A<!-- .element: class="fragment" data-fragment-index="2" --> [principal](https://en.wikipedia.org/wiki/Principal_(commercial_law)<!-- .element: class="fragment" data-fragment-index="2" --> (a noun): Someone, something that is authorized to act as an agent/representative.
+It could be users, UID's, apps, service principals, devices, deployment instances, physical data centers .... <!-- .element: class="fragment" data-fragment-index="2" -->
-    - A principal is often the smallest unit you can name in a policy  <!-- .element: class="fragment" data-fragment-index="1" -->
+- A principal is often the smallest unit you can name in a policy (iam object in access policies, UID's on a desktop/server) <!-- .element: class="fragment" data-fragment-index="3" -->
-  - The mechanism that isolates them<!-- .element: class="fragment" data-fragment-index="1" -->
-  - Policies are enforced at boundaries<!-- .element: class="fragment" data-fragment-index="1" -->
-- Trust boundaries needs to be explicit about what, where, how.<!-- .element: class="fragment" data-fragment-index="2" -->
+- Trust boundaries needs to be explicit about what, where, how. <!-- .element: class="fragment" data-fragment-index="4" -->
-- Trust boundaries needs agreements<!-- .element: class="fragment" data-fragment-index="3" --> </br>(how to enforce, configure, test)<!-- .element: class="fragment" data-fragment-index="3 -->
+- Trust boundaries needs info/agreements on the mechanism that isolates them, on how to enforce, configure and test them <!-- .element: class="fragment" data-fragment-index="5" -->
-- Trust boundaries should be labeled<!-- .element: class="fragment" data-fragment-index="4" -->
+- Trust boundaries should be labeled <!-- .element: class="fragment" data-fragment-index="6" -->

 <hr>

-💡 Examples: File permission - enforced by kernel, network hosts - enforced by firewall, app permissions - enforced by IAM and app <!-- .element: class="fragment" data-fragment-index="5" -->
+💡 Examples: File permission - enforced by kernel, network hosts - enforced by firewall, app permissions - enforced by IAM and app <!-- .element: class="fragment" data-fragment-index="7" -->

 </dev>